 SDR allocations to IMF members

 Under its Articles of Agreement (Article XV, Section 1, and Article XVIII), the IMF may allocate SDRs to member countries in proportion to their IMF quotas.
-Such an allocation provides each member with a costless, unconditional international reserve asset on which interest is neither earned nor paid.
-However, if a member's SDR holdings rise above its allocation, it earns interest on the excess.
+Such an allocation provides each member with a costless, unconditional international reserve asset.
+The SDR mechanism is self-financing and levies charges on allocations which are then used to pay interest on SDR holdings.
+If a member does not use any of its allocated SDR holdings, the charges are equal to the interest received.
+However, if a member's SDR holdings rise above its allocation, it effectively earns interest on the excess.
 Conversely, if it holds fewer SDRs than allocated, it pays interest on the shortfall.
 The Articles of Agreement also allow for cancellations of SDRs, but this provision has never been used.
 The IMF cannot allocate SDRs to itself or to other prescribed holders.

 General allocations of SDRs have to be based on a long-term global need to supplement existing reserve assets.
 Decisions on general allocations are made for successive basic periods of up to five years, although general SDR allocations have been made only three times.
 The first allocation was for a total amount of SDR 9.3 billion, distributed in 1970-72, and the second allocated SDR 12.1 billion, distributed in 1979-81.
 These two allocations resulted in cumulative SDR allocations of SDR 21.4 billion.
 To help mitigate the effects of the financial crisis, a third general SDR allocation of SDR 161.2 billion was made on August 28, 2009.